MaxCodeXTC/lisilinhart.github.io/posts/waapi-introduction.md

 );
 ```

-To find out if the planets needed to go left or right, the previous index was saved in a variable and on every update compared to the current index.
-If it was bigger the direction was `1` and the `document.timeline.play(fadeInLeft)`  for the planet at that index was played, after the old planets `document.timeline.play(fadeOutRight)` was finished.
+To find out if the planets needed to go left or right, the previous slider index was saved in a variable and on every update compared to the current index.
+If it was bigger the direction was set to `1` and the `document.timeline.play(fadeInLeft)`  for the planet at that index was played, after the old planets `document.timeline.play(fadeOutRight)` was finished.
+Else it was set to `0` and got animated in from the other side.

-### Only animating when the other animation was finished
+### Only animating when the previous animation was finished
-Since I didn’t want the animations to be interrupted and broken off, I created and `isAnimating` that’s set to `false` in the beginning.
+Since I didn’t want the animations to be interrupted and broken off, I created and `isAnimating` variable, that’s set to `false` in the beginning.
 When an animation is started, I set this variable to `true` and once it finishes, set it to `false` again.
 This way, when we update the slider when an animation is still active, we can call a `setTimeout` and delay the update until the other animation finishes.

 ```javascript
 animation.onfinish = () => {